Tiny-Walnut-Games/vLLM-Bootstrap/tests/QUICK-START-TESTING.md

 **⚠️ CRITICAL UNDERSTANDING**:

-- **Using vLLM**: Run models, chat with them, integrate with your IDE ← This is in `COMPLETE-GUIDE.md`
+- **Using vLLM**: Run models, chat with them, integrate with your IDE ← This is in the [Complete Setup Guide](../docs/guides/complete-setup.md)
 - **Testing vLLM**: Validate your installation works correctly ← This is what you're doing now

 **These are completely separate processes with different requirements:**